Educate and empower women and girls, transform the world

 Every additional year of secondary school increases girls’ eventual wages by 25% percent.

-Educated women have more information to make choices for their overall well-being.
-They can make better decisions for their health, choose to marry at the best time for themselves, and support their children better.
+Educated women have more information to make choices to benefit their overall well-being.
+They can make better decisions for their health, choose to marry at the best time for themselves, and better support their children.

 Educated women have healthier, more educated families